mjordan/bagit_indexer/README.md

 # BagIt Indexer

-A proof-of-concept tool for extracting data from Bags and indexing it in Elasticsearch.
+A proof-of-concept tool for extracting data from [Bags](https://en.wikipedia.org/wiki/BagIt) and indexing it in Elasticsearch.
 Its purpose is to demonstrate potential techniques for managing Bags.
-For example, questions you can ask of the indexed data include:
+For example, questions you can ask of the sample data in this Git repository include:

 * which Bags were created on a specific date
 * which Bags contain a specific file in their `data` directory